 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Using: Sloe berries are traditionally used to make sloe gin, jams, or jellies.
+- Using: Use sloe berries, in the tradional way, to make sloe gin, jams, or jellies.
 They are very tart and usually require sweetening.

 - Preparation: Prick each berry with a needle or fork to help release the juices when making sloe gin or preserves.

-- Preserving: Sloe berries can be frozen for later use or made into sloe gin and stored in bottles.
+- Preserving: Freeze sloe berries for later use or make them into sloe gin and store in bottles.

 Whitebeam Berries